yawut/ProgrammingOnTheU/tutorial/Chapter 2.md

 //Let's use one to sleep for 5 seconds.
 OSSleepTicks(OSSecondsToTicks(5));
 ```
-WUT provides headers for most of Nintendo's libraries - you can use any function by including the appropriate header and possibly tweaking the link flags (more on this later).
+WUT provides headers for most of Nintendo's libraries - you can use any function by including the appropriate header and possibly tweaking the linker flags (more on this later).

 So, let's go through the important libraries.
 You'll pick up functions as you go along, but it's essential to have an idea of where you might find them.

 ### coreinit.rpl
-[Coreinit](https://decaf-emu.github.io/wut/group__coreinit.html) is the mother of all the Wii U's dynamic libraries.
-It's basically a "misc" library that has everything from memory manipulation to SD card access to system information to obscure PowerPC instructions, and even a simple graphics system.
+[Coreinit](https://decaf-emu.github.io/wut/group__coreinit.html) is the mother of all of the Wii U's dynamic libraries.
+It's a miscellaneous library that has everything from memory manipulation to SD card access to system information to obscure PowerPC instructions, and even a simple graphics system.
 Coreinit is often the first library accessed by any homebrew due to the sheer range of essential things that it can do.

 Here's a few examples of useful coreinit functions:
  - The [**OSScreen**](https://decaf-emu.github.io/wut/group__coreinit__screen.html) group of functions, which provide a simple graphics system that just works.
 You get a framebuffer and a font renderer - we'll look at OSScreen in Chapter 3.
  - The **MEM** group of functions provide an easy way to manage memory and use heaps (lower-level equivalents of `malloc()` etc.). wut's default memory management setup dictates that you should generally avoid these functions - more on this in a later chapter.
- - The [**FS**](https://decaf-emu.github.io/wut/group__coreinit__fs.html) set of functions talk to the SD card and other internal storage locations on the Wii U. wut optionally provides a wrapper for these, allowing you to use standard C file I/O.
+ - The [**FS**](https://decaf-emu.github.io/wut/group__coreinit__fs.html) set of functions talk to the SD card and other internal storage locations on the Wii U. wut optionally provides a wrapper for these, allowing you to use standard C I/O functions such as `fopen()`.
  - The [**DC** and **IC**](https://decaf-emu.github.io/wut/group__coreinit__cache.html) functions, which deal with the PowerPC's caching system and help enforce your favorite cache coherency model (because everyone has one of those).
  - All the other functions, such as the [**IM**](https://decaf-emu.github.io/wut/group__coreinit__energysaver.html) set which deal with power management, the [**IOS**](https://decaf-emu.github.io/wut/group__coreinit__ios.html) group which does exactly what you think they do, the [**MCP**](https://decaf-emu.github.io/wut/group__coreinit__mcp.html) set which handle title installing and management, all the miscellaneous functions under **OS**... the list goes on.